antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

-Implementing Seeding, Custom Conventions and Interceptors when Moving from EF 6 to EF Core 1.0
+Implementing Seeding, Custom Conventions and Interceptors When Moving from EF6 to EF Core 1.0
 ========================================================
 Introduction
 ------------
 Entity Framework Core (EF Core) is a lightweight and extensible version of the Entity Framework (EF) data access technology which is cross-platform and supports multiple database providers.
-You can find a comparison of EF Core vs. EF 6 under the [Entity Framework documentation] (https://docs.efproject.net/en/latest/efcore-vs-ef6/index.html).
+You can find a comparison of EF Core vs. EF6 under the [Entity Framework documentation] (https://docs.efproject.net/en/latest/efcore-vs-ef6/index.html).

-When moving an application from EF 6 to EF Core, you may encounter features that existed in EF 6 but either are not present or are not yet implemented in EF Core.
+When moving an application from EF6 to EF Core, you may encounter features that existed in EF6 but either are not present or are not yet implemented in EF Core.
 For many of those features, however, you can implement equivalent functionality.
-This article discusses three features:
-* seeding
-* custom conventions
-* interceptors

 Seeding
 -------
-With EF 6 you can seed a database with initial data by overriding one of the following `Seed()` methods:
+With EF6 you can seed a database with initial data by overriding one of the following `Seed()` methods:
 * [`DbMigrationsConfiguration<TContext>.Seed()`](https://msdn.microsoft.com/en-us/library/hh829453(v=vs.113).aspx)
 * [`DropCreateDatabaseIfModelChanges<TContext>.Seed()`](https://msdn.microsoft.com/en-us/library/gg679410(v=vs.113).aspx)
 * [`DropCreateDatabaseAlways<TContext>.Seed()`](https://msdn.microsoft.com/en-us/library/gg679506(v=vs.113).aspx)